garrettdotdev/workmail-lambda/README.md

 ## Primary Language
 The primary language for this project is Python, which is used to write the Lambda functions and associated logic.
 The project uses the `boto3` library to interact with AWS services.

+CloudFormation is handled by AWS SAM, template is written in YAML.

 ## Project Structure
 The repository is organized as follows: